nxm-rs/nexum/docs/ARCHITECTURE.md

 ## Overview

 Nexum is a high-performance Ethereum provider written in Rust and compiled to WebAssembly.
-It provides both a Chrome browser extension and a terminal-based interface (TUI) for interacting with Ethereum networks.
+It provides both a browser extension and a terminal-based interface (TUI) for interacting with Ethereum networks.
 The codebase is organized into multiple focused crates that handle different concerns: APDU smart card operations, Keycard integration, core RPC functionality, and extension components.

 **Key Technologies:**
-- Language: Rust (2024 edition, MSRV 1.88)
+- Language: Rust
 - Platforms: WebAssembly (browser), native (terminal)
 - License: AGPL-3.0-or-later
 - Primary dependencies: Alloy (Ethereum library), jsonrpsee (JSON-RPC), tokio (async runtime)